gnitnuj/junting.me/README.md

 junting.me is the the domain where i'm buiding my own personal "linktree".

+### Todo
+- [ ] Lucid is depracating icons, replace with simple icons
+- [ ] Add themeing so color palette is more easily customizable
+- [ ] LinkCard component is a bit meh.
+Needs to be jazzed up a bit :)

 ## Getting Started

 First, run the development server: